DavidAce/DMRG/README.md

 The executable `build/Release/DMRG++` can be run without input parameters.
 By default it will try to find `input/input.cfg` the file where the simulation parameters are defined.
 You can modify these parameters, o create a new input file and pass its (full or relative) path as a command-line argument.

-The script `Data_analysis/data_analysis.py` can be used to analyze the simulation data, which is in hdf5 binary format.
+The script `Data_analysis/data_analysis.py` can be used to analyze the simulation data_struct, which is in hdf5 binary format.
 You can install
 `h5py` from pip or conda to open such files.

 ## License